-- Younger Than They Look: She's actually 14, but she looks about four, five or maybe even six years older than that.
+- Younger Than They Look: She's actually 14, but she looks about four, five, or maybe even six years older than that.
 She's rather tall, pretty curvy, and is fetishized a lot more than many other 14-year-olds are.
-It certainly doesn't help that Valentine spent a few chapters trying to catch her and rape her.
+Valentine spent a few chapters trying to catch her and rape her.

 - Cool Old Guy

 - Expy: Of the older Speedwagon from part 2.

 - Gonk: It's the hair, which is cartoonishly simple compared to his otherwise realistic face, that makes him look so out of place.